 Stuart has a Bachelor’s degree in Electronic Engineering and a Master’s in Coaching & Development, based on the transpersonal psychology psychosynthesis.
 He has worked in industries from defence to healthcare delivering innovation and change; he was on the Executive team at the Cromwell Hospital in Kensington from 2009 – 2012.

 The intersection of technology and well-being led him to Neurofeedback and how it could be used for therapy and peak performance.
-Stuart credits Alpha training with Jim Hardt as key to his own personal development.
+Stuart credits Alpha neurofeedback training with Jim Hardt as key to his own personal development.
 Stuart founded BrainTrainUK in 2013.

-Stuart has a particular interest in the application of neurofeednack to remediate the impact of Adverse Childhood Experiences (ACEs).
+Stuart has a particular interest in the application of neurofeedback to remediate the impact of Adverse Childhood Experiences (ACEs).
 He is author of Neurofeedback for Developmental Trauma – Past, Present & Future, published in 2022.

 After attaining a degree in Psychology at Presov University in Slovakia (focusing on health related behaviour, stress and chronic pain) and working as a member of a professional team of doctors and psychologists, Zuzana was an active participant in chronic pain and anxiety research which was consequently published in a number of medical journals.